 We also aren’t trying to stop the virus.
 The virus isn’t a thing to be stopped.
 The virus was in a box, and Pandora walked by and was all like “OoOoH wHaT’s tHiS???” and now it’s out in the world, never to go back in the box.
 Given enough time, every human on the planet will be exposed to it.

 What we are trying to do is slow down the infection rate to avoid overwhelming our medical infrastructure.
 That’s really it!
-If your local hospital has 500 beds, we don’t want all 50,000 people in your town getting sick in the same week.
+So if your local hospital has 500 beds, we don’t want all 50,000 people in your town getting sick in the same week.
 You may have heard this concept called “flattening the curve.”
 The Washington Post has a great explanation.

 Practice good hygiene